Top 9 Reasons to Choose Managed WordPress Hosting

 top 9 reasons to choose managed wordpress hosting

-To see great results, you need to create and maintain effective online marketing, social media engagement, content, site optimisation and security and go with a host that is reliable, fast and secure.
+To see great results, you need to create and maintain effective online marketing, social media engagement, content, site optimisation and security and go with a reliable, fast and secure host.

-You also need to make sure your site is bug-free, all your connections and links are operating correctly and your pages are showing perfectly across desktops and mobile devices.
+You must also ensure your site is bug-free, all your connections and links are operating correctly, and your pages are showing perfectly across desktops and mobile devices.

-With a to-do list this long, on top of your day-to-day staff management, project running and service offering, it can become hard to keep all the requirements for a high functioning and efficient website well oiled and updated.
-That is why a managed WordPress hosting service can really help boost your online business capacity, freeing you up to focus on other aspects of your business and leave your website to the experts.
+With a long to-do list, on top of your day-to-day staff management, project running, and service offering, it can become hard to keep all the requirements for a high-functioning and efficient website well-oiled and updated.
+That is why a managed WordPress hosting service can help boost your online business capacity, freeing you up to focus on other aspects of your business and leaving your website to the experts.

-When it comes to website hosting options many businesses opt for shared hosting or small Virtual Private Server (VPS).
+Regarding website hosting options, many businesses opt for shared hosting or small Virtual Private Servers (VPS).
 This is usually to do with price.
-These options come with a smaller cost which can be appealing when you are starting out, but there are big impacts from heading down the cheaper hosting road.
+These options come with a minor cost, which can be appealing when starting, but there are significant impacts from heading down the cheaper hosting road.

-Part of what makes these platforms cost-effective is the do-it-yourself (DIY) hosting option but you need to keep in mind that the work to maintain and update your website needs to be done by someone, that might be yourself, or it might be someone in-house like your IT team or savvy marketing officer.
-This also costs money (and time away from other projects) so when you are calculating the costs, make sure you consider the full cost of doing it yourself as well as how effective and reliable your current self-managed systems will be.
+Part of what makes these platforms cost-effective is the do-it-yourself (DIY) hosting option, but you need to keep in mind that the work to maintain and update your website needs to be done by someone who might be yourself, or it might be someone in-house like your IT team or savvy marketing officer.
+This also costs money (and time away from other projects), so when calculating the costs, consider the total cost of doing it yourself and how effective and reliable your current self-managed systems will be.

-If you are using your website as a hobby business and are not invested in it then small might be a better option, however, if you are serious about your business offering and are looking to create a viable and strong online presence, then you need to be looking at larger, more capable hosts that offer absolute security and the ability to scale and grow with your business demands.
+If you are using your website as a hobby business and are not invested in it, then small might be a better option; however, if you are serious about your business offering and are looking to create a viable and robust online presence, then you need to be looking at more significant, more capable hosts that offer absolute security and the ability to scale and grow with your business demands.

-A managed WordPress host gives you the ability to go head-to-head with your industry’s best performing online companies.
+A managed WordPress host lets you go head-to-head with your industry’s best-performing online companies.

 What Is Managed WordPress Hosting?

-A managed WordPress hosting plan offers private compartmentalised space on a server as well as automated WordPress management, including installations, updates and backups as well as service centre support and dashboards with alerts, messages and current information about your site performance and issues.
+A managed WordPress hosting plan offers private compartmentalised space on a server and automated WordPress management, including installations, updates and backups, as well as service centre support and dashboards with alerts, messages and current information about your site performance and issues.

-In terms of work hours, it’s going to be cheaper than DIY because a lot of the systems provided are automated and programmed to look after the day-to-day behind the screens on your online business, keeping everything ship-shape with frequent scans, system checks and data backups.
+In terms of work hours, it will be cheaper than DIY because many of the systems provided are automated and programmed to look after the day-to-day behind the screens on your online business, keeping everything ship-shape with frequent scans, system checks and data backups.

-As well as the background work of assisting with plugin errors and maintaining a multitude of updates, Managed WordPress Hosting comes with a range of added features, including security certificates and incredible speeds to help bump your website higher up on search engine rankings.
+As well as the background work of assisting with plugin errors and maintaining many updates, Managed WordPress Hosting comes with a range of added features, including security certificates and incredible speeds to help bump your website higher up on search engine rankings.

 what are my wordpress hosting options